nasa/harmony-maskfill/README.md

 ## Running locally (Harmony method):

-You can also run the service within the `HarmonyAdapter`.
+You can also run the service within the `HarmonyAdapter`, starting within the root directory of the `maskfill` repository.
 When you do this you will need to set several environment variables, that Harmony expects.
 The first, `ENV`, tells Harmony not to try and stage the results.

 Additionally, if you want to inspect the output, you'll need to temporarily